hubmapconsortium/hra-ui/apps/cde-visualization-wc/EMBEDDING.md

     - `[value: string]: [red: number, green: number, blue: number]` - Key for the corresponding RGB color in the color map
 - `colorMapKey: string` - Key for color map type attribute
 - `colorMapValueKey: string` - Key for color map value attribute

 - `metadata: string | Metadata` - Input metadata, can be a url or a metadata object
   - Metadata - Sample metadata
-    - `title?: string` - Title of the visualization
     - `sourceData?: string` - Name of the source file
     - `colorMap?: string` - Name of the colormap file
+    - `title?: string` - Title of the visualization
     - `organ?: string` - Organ being visualized
     - `technology?: string` - Technology used in the visualization
-    - `sex?: string` - Sex of the subject
+    - `sex?: 'Both' | 'Female' | 'Male'` - Sex of the subject
     - `age?: number` - Age of the subject (years)
     - `thickness?: number` - Thickness of the sample (µm)
     - `pixelSize?: number` - Pixel size in the visualization (µm/pixel)
     - `creationTimestamp?: number` - Creation timestamp (ms since 1/1/1970 UTC); uses current time if blank
-    - `sampleExtra?: SampleMetadataExtra` - Extra metadata fields for example datasets
-      - `type: string` - Sample type, generally '2D' or '3D'
-      - `organ: string` - Organ name
-      - `sampleUrl: string` - Data file url
-      - `sourceDataUrl: string` - Source Data Sheet url
 - `title: string` - Title of the visualization
+- `organ: string` - Organ being visualized
 - `technology: string` - Technology used in the visualization
-- `organ: string` - Organ being visualized
 - `sex: 'Both' | 'Female' | 'Male'` - Sex of the subject
 - `age: number` - Age of the subject (years)
 - `thickness: number` - Thickness of the sample (µm)